xrowgmbh/activedirectory-bundle/README.md

 ### Domain Controllers (required)

 The domain controllers option is an array of servers located on your network that serve Active Directory.
-You insert as many servers or as little as you'd like depending on your forest (with the minimum of one of course).
+You insert as many servers or as few as you'd like depending on your forest (with the minimum of one of course).

 For example, if the server name that hosts AD on my network is named `ACME-DC01`, then I would insert `['ACME-DC01.corp.acme.org']` inside the domain controllers option array.